Our Lady of Balintawak: History

 According to Aglipay in regards to the Mother of Balintawak, "the voice of the people will constantly resound from our pulpits, reminding you of the great teachings of Rizal, Mabini, Bonifacio, and other Filipinos.
 These teachings of our greatest compatriots will form the special seal of our National Church."
 Additionally according to Aglipay, "she is the sacred image of our Country," and she "reminds you constantly of your sacred and inescapable duty to make every effort possible to obtain our longed-for independence."

-A copy of the book titled Virgin of Balintawak written by historian Ambeth Ocampo.

 Obispo Máximo Gregorio Aglipay said in another passage of the novena: "The Mother of Balintawak symbolizes our Country, and the Katipunan child expresses the Filipino people, the emerging generation that longs for independence, and both figures consistently remind us of the tremendous sacrifices of the liberators of our Country and of our sacred history".

 Once more, Aglipay stated: "We reflect all of our innate desire for national freedom in this image of the Motherland.
 The only mother that can genuinely be referred to as virgin since she is free of any lust is the country, who is also known as the virgin-mother.
 Rizal, Mabini, Bonifacio, and other great Filipino professors, whose contemporary sapient teachings will make up the best national Gospel, serve as the People's spokesmen, prophets, and evangelists in the Katipunero movement".

 Because they are a part of Philippine history and a reflection of the past, historians Reynaldo Ileto and Francis Gealogo have written essays on the Virgin of Balintawak and Infant Jesus wielding a bolo arguing that the image should be more well recognized and Filipinized until it becomes unmistakably, like the Roman Catholic version of Our Lady of Barangay.

 Veneration and the Marian image

 A depiction of the apparition of the Virgin of Balintawak.

-The Lady of Balintawak is the first original image owned by the native Filipino church and one of the two endemic and unique Marian icons of the church, the other one being the Lady of Maulawin, and is very popular among the Aglipayan faithful throughout the country.
+The Lady of Balintawak is the first original image owned by the Philippine Independent Church and one of the two native Marian icons of the church, the other one being the Lady of Maulawin.
 They have no counterpart with the Roman Catholic Marian images or icons.
 The image was venerated in the church and is enshrined in the Maria Clara Parish Church in Manila.
 The feast day is celebrated every year on 26 August.